maxzw/QASE_baselines_cqd/README.md

 # KGReasoning

 This repo contains several algorithms for multi-hop reasoning on knowledge graphs, including the official PyTorch implementation of [Beta Embeddings for Multi-Hop Logical Reasoning in Knowledge Graphs](https://arxiv.org/abs/2010.11465) and a PyTorch implementation of [Complex Query Answering with Neural Link Predictors](https://arxiv.org/abs/2011.03459).
+Note that this is adjusted version for the paper "Approximate Query Answering using Probabilistic Space Discretization".
+For any questions please contact m.j.zwager@student.vu.nl.

 **Models**
 - [x] [CQD](https://arxiv.org/abs/2011.03459)